starknetfndn/defispring/backend/README.md

 The main bottlenect in the performance is calculating the hash values for the tree.
 There isn't much that can be done to improve that directly.

-## Other notes

 ### Extraction of the capital from the smart contract by the owner account

 At this point, there is no need to have "extraction of the capital by the owner/foundation" functionality, but there is a way to do this.
 This means that the owner of the smart contract has to be properly secured/safe.

 Imagine there is 100 tokens on the smart contract.
 Malicious owner account can submit root that corresponds to a tree that would send the 100 to itself, even though this account is not eligible at all.

 ### Removal of root(s) from smart contract is not possible